Important Information for Coaches

 Players should wear the provided uniform.
 However, a regular shirt matching the color of the team's uniform may be permitted if absolutely necessary.
 Try to prevent this whenever possible.

 No jewelry or hard hair pieces shall be worn during the games.
 Examples are: earrings, bracelets, necklaces, watches, hair beads, bobby pins, barrettes, clips, etc. Covering earrings with bandages is not acceptable.
+Exceptions are medically or religiously required items.
+They shall be secured in a way where they are not presenting any safety hazards (choking, pulling, scratching, etc.).

 Long clothing is allowed as long as it is worn under the uniform.